e8johan/django-vue-example/docs/index.md

 # Reference Documentation

-Make sure that you are familiar with the following documents:
+Make sure that you are familiar with the following documents and tools:

 * The Django First Steps Tutorial, found [here](https://docs.djangoproject.com/en/3.1/).
+* The `django-compressor-parceljs` README, found [here](https://github.com/eadwinCode/django-compressor-parceljs).
+* Some ParcelJS basics, found [here](https://parceljs.org/).

 # The Guide